 When Can Adults Go to Jail for Sending Lewd Pictures in New Jersey?

 While most times sending naked or lewd pictures to another consenting adult is legal, there are certain situations where criminal charges can follow this behavior.
 The following are some of the other charges than adults can face for sexting behavior.
-Any time you are charged with one of these offenses, you should reach out to a skilled New Jersey criminal defense attorney like those at the Law Offices of John J. Zarych as soon as possible so that we can get to work right away on mitigating the damage so that you do not face the most serious penalties like jail time.
+Any time you are charged with one of these offenses, you should reach out to a skilled Atlantic City criminal defense attorney like those at the Law Offices of John J. Zarych as soon as possible so that we can get to work right away on mitigating the damage so that you do not face the most serious penalties like jail time.

 Sexting with Minors